 - Negotiate a settlement

 - Argue your case at trial

-A Philadelphia railroad accident lawyer can identify liable parties, which can include the company that owns the train and their insurance company.
+A Philadelphia railroad accident lawyer on our team can identify liable parties, which can include the company that owns the train and their insurance company.
 If defective parts caused the accident, the manufacturer of the defective parts is another potentially liable party.

-Call Morelli Law Firm today at (212) 751-9800 for a free consultation to discuss whether you are entitled to compensation following a train accident.
+Call Morelli Law Firm today for a free consultation to discuss whether you are entitled to compensation following a train accident.

 Personal Injury Claims in Railroad Accidents

-To have a legal right to pursue a personal injury claim, a Philadelphia railroad accident lawyer must establish:
+To have a legal right to pursue a personal injury claim, a Philadelphia railroad accident lawyer on our team must establish: